Paddle through stunning fall color in these scenic hotspots

 Northeastern Wisconsin

-The Wisconsin River, which starts near Land O’ Lakes in Vilas County, cuts through some of the prettiest sections of the Northwoods, including Eagle River, Rhinelander and Tomahawk, and offers outstanding opportunities for paddling excursions.
+The Wisconsin River, which starts near Land O’ Lakes in Vilas County, cuts through some of the prettiest sections of the Northwoods, including Eagle River, in Vilas County, Rhinelander in Oneida County, and Tomahawk in Lincoln County and offers outstanding opportunities for paddling excursions.
 But it’s not just rivers—the Northwoods are home to one of the largest collections of freshwater lakes on the planet, hundreds of which have easy access via public boat launches.
+(Don’t miss Trout Lake, a scenic gem in Boulder Junction, and the Bittersweet Wild Lakes Area near Minocqua.)
 Another outstanding paddling adventure can be found in Door County, where you’ll discover caves, shipwrecks and more.

 Southwestern Wisconsin